 Photonics is the science of the generation, control, and detection of light.
 In this area, the research at INPHYNI ranges from the analysis of physical and dynamic phenomena (classical and quantum) to the development of photonic materials, components, and systems.
 More specifically, research topics include:

-The research groups of the Photonics axis have numerous academic collaborators, both nationally and internationally, as well as industrial partners such as THALES, FASTLITE, Prysmian, and various small and medium-sized businesses.
+The research groups of the Photonics axis have numerous academic collaborators, both nationally and internationally, as well as industrial partners such as THALES, Fastlite, Prysmian, and various small and medium-sized businesses.

 Fibre optics and applications